lolcommits/lolcommits-yammer/README.md

 generate docs.
 Use `bundle exec rake` to run all tests and generate a coverage report.

-You can also run `bin/console` for an interactive prompt that will allow you to experiment with the gem code.
+You can also run `bin/console` for an interactive prompt, allowing you to experiment with the gem code.

 ## Tests